kyma-project/api-gateway/docs/user/istio-gateways/kyma-gateway.md

 Kyma Gateway is a preconfigured [Istio Gateway CR](https://istio.io/latest/docs/reference/config/networking/gateway/) named `kyma-gateway` located in the `kyma-system` namespace.
 It describes the ports and protocols exposed for a particular domain.

+## Gateway Configuration

+Kyma Gateway is configured with the following settings in both SAP BTP, Kyma Runtime and open-source Kyma clusters:
+- It listens on port `443` (HTTPS) using TLS mode `SIMPLE`, with a TLS credential supplied from the `kyma-gateway-certs` Secret in the `istio-system` namespace.
+- It listens on port `80` (HTTP) and automatically redirects all HTTP requests to HTTPS (responds with a `301` status code).
+- It serves all hosts matching the wildcard `*.{domain}`, where `{domain}` is the cluster domain resolved at reconciliation time.
+- The gateway selector targets the default Istio ingress gateway (`app: istio-ingressgateway`, `istio: ingressgateway`).
+- The `istio-healthz` VirtualService is reconciled in the `istio-system` namespace.
+It exposes the Istio readiness endpoint at `healthz.{domain}/healthz/ready` through `kyma-gateway`.

 The following table summarises how the Kyma Gateway configuration differs between environments:

 | | SAP BTP, Kyma Runtime | Open-Source Kyma |